targetteal/o2-pt/rule-book.md

 ## Everything is allowed by default

-When pursuing your role's purpose, you are always allowed to take action, unless an explicit artifact or circle restriction says otherwise.
+When pursuing your role's purpose, you are always allowed to take action, unless an explicit artifact or _Circle_ _Restriction_ says otherwise.

 # Duties

-When taking part of an **Organic Organization**, circle members have some basic duties towards one another.
+When taking part of an **Organic Organization**, _Circle_ members have some basic duties towards one another.

 ## Expressing roles